iTwin/itwinjs-core/core/frontend-devtools/README.md

 * `fdt tilesize viewport` - Overrides the tile size modifier for the selected viewport (if a floating point number is supplied) or clears the override (if the string "reset" is supplied).
 The modifier must be greater than zero.
 * `fdt webgl report compatibility` - Opens a modal dialog with information about the client's level of support for various features of the iModel.js display system.
 * `fdt webgl lose context` - Force a webgl context loss.
-* `fdt compile shaders` - Compile all uncompiled registered shader programs and report whether any errors occurred.
+* `fdt compile shaders` - Compile all un-compiled registered shader programs and report whether any errors occurred.
 Useful for testing/debugging platform-specific shader issues.
 * `fdt animation interval` - Changes the `IModelApp.animationInterval` settings.
 Specify milliseconds in non-negative milliseconds; or anything not parseable as an integer to disable the interval callback entirely.
 * `fdt visibility` - Controls whether instanced, un-instanced (batched), or all geometry is displayed in the active viewport.
 Accepts at most one argument; defaults to "all" if none is specified:
   * "instanced": Display only instanced geometry.